 Q: What consequences are there for students who drop out or are habitually truant?

 A: Although most truancy laws impose a penalty on the parent or guardian of the student, state law also imposes a direct consequence on a student by suspending the driving privileges of any student who drops out of school or is habitually absent.
-When a student withdraws from school entirely for any reason other than a change of residence and is not attending any other school, the school district is obligated to report this fact to the Registrar of Motor Vehicles and the juvenile court.
-The Registrar will then suspend the student’s driver’s license or permit or deny issuance of a license or permit if it has not been issued yet.
-This suspension will be in effect until the student turns 18 or until the superintendent informs the Registrar that the student is now attending school.
+When a student withdraws from school entirely for any reason other than a change of residence and is not attending any other school, the school district is obligated to report this fact to the registrar at the Bureau of Motor Vehicles and the juvenile court.
+The registrar will then suspend the student’s driver’s license or permit or deny issuance of a license or permit if one has not been issued yet.
+This suspension will be in effect until the student turns 18 or until the superintendent informs the registrar that the student is now attending school.

 A school district may pass, at its discretion, a resolution applying the above statute to habitually absent students as well.
 If such a resolution is passed, the parents of a student who is absent without legitimate excuse for more than 10 consecutive school days or a total of 15 school days, will be given written notice.
 The parents and the student may then choose to appear before the superintendent and challenge this information.
 After the appearance, the superintendent may give notice of the habitual absences to the registrar at the Bureau of Motor Vehicles and the juvenile court.
 Again, the license or permit will be suspended until the student turns 18 or receives a GED or high school diploma, or until the superintendent informs the registrar that the student has completed at least one semester or term and has not been absent for more than 10 consecutive school days or 15 total school days.

 This “Law You Can Use” legal information column provided was by the Ohio State Bar Association.
 It was originally prepared by Mary-Kathleen Aldrich, a Columbus attorney, and updated by John E. Britton, a partner in the law firm of Ennis Britton Co., LPA.